learn-co-curriculum/angular-inheriting-or-isolate-scope-readme/README.md

 ## Overview

 So far, our directives we've made aren't really that useful.
-We're not doing anything special - let's change that!
+We're not doing anything special, such as displaying dynamic data - let's change that!

 ## Objectives